CACFP Training

 Target Audience

-The target audience is CACFP staff from child care centers, adult day care centers, at-risk afterschool programs, emergency shelters, and sponsoring organizations who are involved in planning, preparing, purchasing, serving or providing training for CACFP meals and snacks.
-Registration is limited to two attendees per agency.
+The target audience is CACFP staff from child care centers, adult day care centers, at-risk afterschool programs, emergency shelters, and sponsoring organizations who are involved in planning, preparing, purchasing, serving, or providing training for CACFP meals and snacks.

 Schedule